ssd-codegen/ssd/README.md

-  handlebars  Use a handlebars based template. https://handlebarsjs.com/ tera        Use a tera based template. https://tera.netlify.app/ liquid      Use a liquid based templates. https://shopify.github.io/liquid/ help        Print this message or the help of the given subcommand(s)
+  handlebars  Use a handlebars based template. https://handlebarsjs.com/ tera        Use a tera based template. https://tera.netlify.app/ liquid      Use a liquid based templates. https://shopify.github.io/liquid/ wasm        Use a wasm based generator data        Output as serialized data for external use help        Print this message or the help of the given subcommand(s)

 Options: